jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Let a person deal with their reality.
 If they ask, I'm here to help.
 Most people absolutely loved that approach.
 If they didn't, I wasn't getting nervous on their account.
 That was the key to my vocal freedom.

 I often recall this Land Rover conversation.
-Though I still stutter occasionally, when I look back that's when I realize I don't have a stutter anymore.
+Though I still stutter occasionally, when I look back, that's when I realize I don't have a stutter anymore.

-I thought this was poetic.
-My last ever automobile queue call was a young lady.
-A "sideswipe" crash.
+I was put to the test on my last automobile queue call.

+She was a young lady with a "sideswipe" crash.
 Usually both drivers say the other changed lanes, making 50/50 fault common.
 But she said the police charged her for improper lane change.
 Unusual, I thought, and kept working.

-She responded to my 100% at-fault notice with indignation: "But the other guy had a dash-cam."
+I advised she was 100% at-fault.
+She was angry: "But the other guy had a dash-cam."

 After thousands of calls, I could still be stunned.
 "Huh?"
 I responded.

 "Think of it.
 How bad of a driver does he have to be, to need a camera?"

+What a last call.
+I didn't stutter or apologize.
+Just said she was at-fault, asked nicely if she had any questions, and sent her repair and rental requisitions.
 That was my last auto call.
 My next call was my last.
 It was a cow slipping on ice.

 Soon after, I got promoted to property adjuster.
 A totally different vibe.
 I had my own files, no queue, and time to actually work them.
 I loved that property claims department job and team (I wish I never left).

 I learned much doing property claims too, but those years in auto claims effectively cured my stutter and by chance happened to be extremely educational.
 The over 2,000 auto claims, 8,000 queue calls, endless emails and voicemails, and uncountable interactions from everybody between lawyers to plumbers, NBA stars to single parents, body repair shops to other adjusters, taught me how managers, workers, and consumers interact to make today's struggling economy.

-The struggle isn't inevitable.
-We just need to cure ourselves.
-To take note of what's wrong and being willing to learn how to improve it.
 Our society has a stutter of sorts.
-A mental block of the mind.
-There's no shame it in.
-A hungry polar bear, thirsty tree, scared raccoon all of it too.
-We can work to move past it.
-My process and its journey. became the practical foundations of Techvolution.
+A hungry polar bear, a thirsty tree, a scared raccoon all have one too.
+The environment changed and the old response no longer works.
+There's no shame in that.
+Ours is just a block in the mind.
+We can be honest, confront it, and cure ourselves.

 ## Chapter 16-Epilogue

-### Epilogue

 _What you see when you look at intelligence [polygenic scores predicting educational attainment] is that this maxes out in the Bronze Age, between 5,000 and 2,000 years ago.
 The impact in the last 2,000 years is almost nothing.
 There's no evidence of natural selection at all.
 Your bias coming into this, my bias perhaps, might be that if there's any signal of natural selection on this trait at all, that it would be unusually strong in the last 2,000 years.
 Maybe this is a time of industrialization.
 Maybe this is a time of greater need for this particular trait.
 But in fact, there's no evidence of natural selection at all in the last 2,000 years._